ibm-cloud-docs/event-notifications/en-create-instance.md

    {: note}

 1. Configure your resource with a `Service name`, or use the preset name.
 1. Select a resource group.
 The resource group selection organizes your resources in your account.
-The resource group that you select cannot be changed after the service instance is created.
+   Once the service instance is created, the selected resource group cannot be changed.
+   {: note}
 1. Define optional tags that identify this service instance.
-1. Create the {{site.data.keyword.en_short}} service instance.
-Accept the licensing agreements and terms by clicking the checkbox.
+1. Accept the licensing agreements and terms by clicking the checkbox.
-1. Click `Create`.
-A new service instance is created and the {{site.data.keyword.en_short}} console is displayed.
+1. Click **Create**